ahtrahdis7/ahtrahdis7/README.md

 - React Native Developer
 #### Currently working on NLP Models for Text Classification.
 #### Conversational AI interests me the most.

+If you are interested in calligraphy too, let's have a coffee somewhere or maybe online.
 <!--
 **ahtrahdis7/ahtrahdis7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.